exponea/exponea-ios-sdk/Documentation/tracking.md

 * Installation (after app installation and after invoking [anonymize](#anonymize))
 * User session start and end
-* Banner event for each in-app message and content block delivery
+* Banner event for showing an in-app message or content block

 Additionally, you can track any custom event relevant to your business.